TrDA-hab/Projects/Stepper motor/README.md

 ## 0. Credits.
-- @stefanbode (Stefan Bode / DE), developed and strongly promoted "Shutter mode".Efficiency 73.99% - the work was done by this very cool man.
+- @stefanbode (Stefan Bode / DE), developed and strongly promoted "Shutter mode".Efficiency 74.99% - a great job was done by this very cool person.
 - @meingraham (Michael Ingraham / USA), Efficiency 25.00% - brilliantly organized the work to create support for "Shutter mode" at the end of 2019.
 - @TrDA-hab (Dmitriy Tretnyakov / RUS), Efficiency 00.01% - this is me, you can see my work below.